kannanjayachandran/Full-Stack-Data-Science/02. Python Programming/Readme.md

 These steps ensure Python’s flexibility but can introduce overhead in performance.

-### A peak into CPython Optimization
+### A peak into Cython Optimization

-For performance-critical tasks, tools like **Cython** can optimize Python code by reducing the overhead of boxing and unboxing.
-Here’s an example of a Cython function for adding two integers:
+For performance-critical tasks, extensions like **Cython** can compile Python code into C code, which can then be compiled into machine code.
+Here’s an example of a function for adding two integers:

 ```python
 cpdef int add(int x, int y):